A comprehensive Emergency Medicine resource packed with useful information.

 Then you need the Emergency Medicine Manual Online version.

-Now it is also customisable, so you can choose which content you want to see and what to hide.
+- customisable – so you can choose the content you want to see

 6th print edition – now out of print and no longer available